Should You Replace Your Child’s Car Seat After a Crash?

 After a car accident, remove the car seat from your vehicle and examine it for signs of damage.
 Look for cracks, missing pieces, bent metal, and stretched or frayed harness pieces or belts.
 You will also want to place the car seat on a hard, flat surface.
 It may be damaged if you notice bowing, twisting, or the car seat sitting on the surface unevenly.
 If you see anything unusual, err on the side of caution and replace the car seat.

-While it is true that free car seat inspections are available throughout Nevada, these inspections are to check for proper installation only.
+While free car seat inspections are available throughout Nevada, they are only to check for proper installation.
 Currently, no programs can inspect the safety of a car seat post-crash and guarantee that it is OK to reuse.

 What Factors Indicate the Need to Replace a Child’s Car Seat?